 Advantages:

-Toronto tip: Make sure your covers meet local building codes and allow for emergency egress where required.
+Toronto tip: Make sure the window well covers follow local building rules and still allow an emergency exit if needed.

 5. Reinforce Window Locks and Frames